krishna2808/chat-app/README.md

 #### Backend
     - Python == 3.11.7
     - Django == 4.0
+    - Redis server or you can use direct in-memory database in settings.py
 ### Frontend
     - node == 20.9.0
     - npm == 10.1.0